mayayank95/Final-project/README.md

 masks_paths.csv - Table with the paths of the images and the corresponding segmentation masks in RLE-format.

 At the beginning of each notebook, change parentDir to the directory that includes all the files in your drive.

+FinalProject_Main_notebook.ipynb - The notebook that includes the training and evaluation of the model with all the necessary steps before.